NationalUniversitySystem/nusa-dev-tools/README.md

 - [Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag) - As it states, auto closes your tags.
 Valid markup yo!
 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - Keep your spelling on check so that your naming conventions and comments make sense to _future_ devs, or yourself when debugging.
+    - Add the provided dictionaries in the `/code-spell-dictionaries/` directory so that you do not get distracted or start your own from scratch.
+    - Refer to the `settings.json` file for how to set up the custom dictionaries as part of your VS Code setup.
+    - Feel free to do a pull request to add more words or more dictionaries.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Integrates ESLint into VS Code to lint JS code in your project.
 [Atom Ext.](https://atom.io/packages/linter-eslint)
 - [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) - Displays inline the cost (size) of the package you are using in your ES6 JS.
 [Atom Ext.](https://atom.io/packages/import-cost-atom)
 - [PHP DocBlocker](https://marketplace.visualstudio.com/items?itemName=neilbrayfield.php-docblocker) - Keep your code documented.
 No need to add a comment for every line.
 Use naming conventions, breathing room (space), and other methods to make your code understandable as it's read line by line.
 This extension is more to help do block docs for files, functions, classes, and methods and give an understanding of these, their parameters, etc. [_Similar_ Atom Ext.](https://atom.io/packages/docblockr)